Generation of class fields by Siegel-Ramachandra invariants: Abstract

 \section{Abstract}

-We first show that the Siegel-Ramachandra invariants could be primitive generators of the ray class fields over imaginary quadratic fields.
-And, as its application we revisit the class number one problem done by Heegner and Stark, and present a new proof by making use of Shimura's reciprocity law.
+We show in many cases that the Siegel-Ramachandra invariants generate the ray class fields over imaginary quadratic fields.
+As its application we revisit the class number one problem done by Heegner and Stark, and present a new proof by making use of inequality argument together with Shimura's reciprocity law.